evocount/display-management/README.md

   - Handle the events (Most efficient solution but would require the most additional work effort as well as potentially running into concurrency?)

 - What the turn output off funtionality really does is that it turns off the CRTC associated with it.

+- Creating modes for screens and adding them to outputs is a non persistent operation.
+For persistent configs use the xorg config files.